 Province Focused on Supporting Job Creation and Helping People Get Ahead

-According to the 2017-18 First Quarter Finances, Ontario is on track to balance the budget this year while making investments in the programs and services people and their families rely on most.
+According to the newly released 2017-18 First Quarter Finances, Ontario is on track to balance the budget this year while making investments in the programs and services people and families rely on most.

-Building on this strong economic performance, Ontario is taking historic action to create more opportunity and security for workers with a plan for Fair Workplaces and Better Jobs.
-This includes raising the minimum wage, ensuring part-time workers are paid the same hourly wage as full-time workers, introducing paid sick days for every worker and stepping up enforcement of employment laws.
+Building on this strong economic momentum, Ontario is taking historic action to create more opportunity and security for workers with a plan for Fair Workplaces and Better Jobs.
+This includes hiking the minimum wage, ensuring part-time workers are paid the same hourly wage as full-time workers, introducing paid sick days for every worker and stepping up enforcement of employment laws.

 Supporting Ontario workers and businesses is part of our plan to create jobs, grow our economy and help people in their everyday lives.

-- Employment growth has occurred in many economic regions across the province, including Muskoka-Kawarthas (5.1 per cent), Hamilton-Niagara Peninsula (5.0 per cent) and Kitchener-Waterloo-Barrie (4.7 per cent).
+- On a year-over-year basis, employment has increased in many economic regions across the province, including Muskoka-Kawarthas (11.8 per cent), Kitchener-Waterloo-Barrie (6.5 per cent) and Hamilton-Niagara Peninsula (6.4 per cent).

-- Ontario manufacturing sales rose 3.2 per cent over the first eight months of 2017, compared to the same period in 2016.
+- On a year-to-date basis, retail sales advanced 7.1 per cent over the first half of 2017, compared to the same period in 2016.